 Fire in the workplace is a serious threat with the potential to cause loss of life, injury, damage to property and damage to the environment.
 In addition to the initial impact of the fire there is the ongoing and serious risk of loss of business, be it temporary or permanent and the inevitable insurance premium increase that will follow.
-Did you know, however, that most fires in the work place are preventable?
+Did you know, however, that with fire safety training in place, most fires in the work place are preventable?

 Our Fire Safety Training Level 2 course sets the foundation standard in fire safety training and is designed to help organisations and companies meet their legal requirements.
 It is suitable for managers and employees whose role or responsibility is to ensure that fire safety is maintained.
 The course syllabus is very detailed and will cover topics such as: